eugli/accents/README.md

 # Accents
-Chrome extension that emulates the new accent system from macOS.
+Accents is a Chrome extension that emulates the new accent system from macOS.

 ## Installation
 https://chrome.google.com/webstore/detail/accents-spanish-portugues/laiognlohmgkmlfchcclnjnafgeinnpg